Review-The Beauty Queen of Leenane- Hong Kong Arts Festival

 Set in the Irish countryside in the mid-nineties, The Beauty Queen of Leenane is a dark comedy written by Martin McDonagh and presented in Hong Kong by Irish touring production Druid.

-For whoever knows Martin McDonagh's writing style and has encountered plays like The Pillowman or The Lieutenant of Inishmore, lots of OMG moments, a very thick Irish accent by every performer and very intricated plots are to be expected.
+For whoever knows Martin McDonagh's writing style and has encountered plays like The Pillowman or The Lieutenant of Inishmore, lots of OMG moments, a very thick Irish accent by every performer and very intricate plots are to be expected.
 The Beauty Queen of Leenane went far beyond my expectations.

 The play takes place in Mag and Maureen's kitchen/living room: the set is beautifully and expertly designed, even though in my opinion it would have been brilliant to watch this play in a black box theatre.
 A bit of the intimacy was lost because of the venue's big space.
 To my surprise, English subtitles (together with Chinese, of course) were offered: I have struggled in the past to understand thick regional accents, and that put me at ease immediately.